 Term insurance in the 50s:

 At this stage, the life insurance age limit starts to narrow, and premiums climb significantly.
-But it’s still possible to buy a term insurance plan, especially if you have financial dependents or loans.
+But it’s still possible to buy a term insurance in 50s, especially if you have financial dependents or loans.
 Make sure to compare plans carefully, as medical underwriting may become stricter.
 A shorter policy term may suit your needs better, covering any remaining liabilities or offering a financial cushion for your spouse.
 Riders like terminal illness benefit can provide added peace of mind.

 Term insurance plan for senior citizens: